tro2789/vo-tools/README.md

 **Professional voiceover script calculator with intelligent analysis, comparison, and pricing tools**

 VO Tools is a comprehensive web application designed for voiceover artists to analyze scripts, compare revisions, calculate reading times, and generate professional quotes for clients.
+Try it out right now at https://script.tohareprod.com.

 ---